Sartik0709/Panasonic-Pioneers_062/README.md

 ![Screenshot 2024-06-17 231656](https://github.com/Sartik0709/Panasonic-Pioneers_062/assets/107359448/3975b843-f81c-48cb-924f-10b9317890b0)

 ## Video Walkthrough of the project
-Attach a very short video walkthough of all of the features [ 1 - 3 minutes ]
+Attach a concise video walkthrough of all of the features [ 1 - 3 minutes ]

 ## ScreenShots
 Home Page